 3. Practice Your Conversation

 When it finally comes time to sit down with your spouse and have “The Conversation,” you’ll likely face intense emotions.
 You may find yourself struggling to articulate your feelings.
 To help make this difficult conversation go a little better, practice beforehand.
 That doesn’t mean you have to memorize a long speech outlining the reasoning behind your desire to divorce.

 Instead, jot down notes or bullet points that you want to cover that explain your feelings and reasons for asking for the divorce.
 Practicing saying the words out loud.
 Next, try and anticipate how your spouse might react so you’ll be ready.
 What is their temperament and communication style like?
 Will they be shocked or are they aware that your marriage has been struggling for some time?
 Do they tend to get defensive or will they beg you to reconsider?
 Being ready for your spouse’s reaction will help you maintain control of the conversation.

 4. Pick the Right Time and Place

 When you’re ready to ask your spouse for a divorce, think carefully about the setting.
 There really is no perfect time to ask for a divorce, but there are times that could create a worse situation.
 Try to avoid major holidays or large life events.
 For example, if your spouse just lost his or her job, now is probably not the best time to add to their stress with a divorce request.

 Try to arrange for a time when the two of you can have a long calm discussion without distractions or interruptions.
 That may mean asking a friend or family member to watch the kids for the night.

 5. Just Do It

-Many spouses stay in miserable marriages for months or even years because they don’t have the courage to speak up about their desire to divorce.
+Many individuals stay in miserable marriages for months or even years because they don’t have the courage to speak up about their desire to divorce.
 Don’t let that happen to you.